Kurlan/scrappy-home-automation/_posts/2017-02-16-pushover-notifications.md

 ## Goal
 So it's all well and nice that we can control the garage door with openHAB but I wouldn't call our setup "smart" or even "automated".
 All we've done is basically create a remote control for our garage.
 We can make it cooler.

-We have a large problem in my household though.
+We have a large problem in my household.
 We are really bad at closing the garage door.
-We once left on vacation with the door wide open and we had to have our neighbors call and close it for us.
+We once left on vacation with the door wide open and we had to have our neighbors close it for us.
 So in this post we will create some rules that will notify us when the garage door is open for more than a couple of hours.
 On top of this we will code in a rule that will automatically close the door when it is open for too long.

 ## What you need
 * An automated garage door as outlined in the previous blog posts

-## Pushover
+## Pushover Notifications
-[Pushover](https://pushover.net/) is a simple notificatins framework with a binding in openHAB.
+[Pushover](https://pushover.net/) is a simple notifications framework with a binding in openHAB.
 After a free seven day trial it will cost $5 to send notifications for the rest of your life, so its worth it.
 Integration will be relatively straight-forward.
-First, we will download the mobile app on our phones.
+First, we will download the mobile app on our phone.
 Next, we will register our openHAB application with Pushover and install the Pushover binding.

 ### Install the mobile client and register your application
 First things first, you will need to download the mobile application to receive notifications.
 You can find links [here](https://pushover.net/clients).
-You can sign up for an account after the app has downloaded.
+Sign up for an account after the app has downloaded.
 You will need the User token for the next section.

 After you have verified your email you can register a new application at <a href="https://pushover.net">pushover.net</a>.
 You will need the API token key in the next section.